John "Snowy" Cutmore: Aftermath

 Two days after the shooting police detained three men at Seymour in connection with "the Taylor-Cutmore shooting case" – Thomas Kelly, his brother Sidney Kelly, and Norman Smith.
 The men had been intending to drive to Sydney.
 Roy Travers, trying to make his way back to Sydney, was arrested on the railway platform at Albury and charged with vagrancy.
 Police held Smith, the Kelly brothers and Travers on remand for several weeks, but eventually whatever cases the police hoped to make against the men were withdrawn.

-John Cutmore was buried on the afternoon of October 29 in the Coburg Pine Ridge Cemetery in Preston, a northern suburb of Melbourne.
+Cutmore was buried on the afternoon of 29 October in the Coburg Pine Ridge Cemetery in Preston, a northern suburb of Melbourne.

 An inquest into the deaths of Taylor and Cutmore was held at the City Morgue on 16 and 21 November 1927.
 Medical evidence determined that Cutmore died from bullet wounds in the heart and lungs and Taylor died from a bullet wound in the liver.
 In regard to the specifics of the ballistics evidence, the Coroner returned an open verdict, finding there was insufficient evidence to determine who had fired the fatal shots.